-- 113. Petitioner's consultant affirms that Hawaiian Electric Company ("HECO") will provide electrical power to the Petition Area. - "Underground Infrastructure", HECO will be constructing a new substation to meet the new demands which Ewa Marina and other developments in the area will generate and to supplement the service already being provided by the Ewa and the Honouliuli substations which are located mauka of the Petition Area. - 115.
-HECO also proposes to locate its future Waiau-CEIP 138KV line a short distance mauka of the Petition Area. - 116.
-The engineering report adds that Hawaiian Telephone Company will provide telephone services to the Petition Area through existing lines along Fort Weaver Road and through underground lines in the project area.
+113. Petitioner's consultant affirms that Hawaiian Electric Company ("HECO") will provide electrical power to the Petition Area.

+114. According to the engineering report entitled "Underground Infrastructure", HECO will be constructing a new substation to meet the new demands which Ewa Marina and other developments in the area will generate and to supplement the service already being provided by the Ewa and the Honouliuli substations which are located mauka of the Petition Area.

+115. HECO also proposes to locate its future Waiau-CEIP 138KV line a short distance mauka of the Petition Area.

+116. The engineering report adds that Hawaiian Telephone Company will provide telephone services to the Petition Area through existing lines along Fort Weaver Road and through underground lines in the project area.